THC-Software/ClubService/README.md

 #### Redis Event Reader

-The `RedisEventReader` is registered as background service, messages are polled in a 1s intervall.
+The `RedisEventReader` is registered as background service, messages are polled in a configurable interval.
-We define which streams and which messages of which streams are relevant for us in the appsettings.json
+We define which streams and which messages of which streams are relevant for us in the `appsettings.json`
 ```json
 {
     "RedisConfiguration": {